just-the-docs/just-the-docs/docs/pay_tuition.md

 ---
 layout: default
 title: Pay Tuition Fees
-nav_order: 4
+nav_order: 7
 ---

 # PayTuition
 {: .no_toc }

-To pay tuition for a course or program, from the myBCIT homepage, in the Online self service section.
+To pay tuition for a course or program, from the myBCIT Homepage, in the Online self service section.
 The myCommunications section will display all important updates relating to acceptance notifications.

 ---